top of page

 Photo James R Schiffer.jpg

-Since 1987, Mr. Schiffer has served as an Adjunct Professor at Long Island University’s Arnold & Marie Schwartz College of Pharmacy and Health Sciences.
-Additionally, Mr. Schiffer regularly presents pharmacy continuing education programs through LIU’s Arnold & Marie Schwartz College of Pharmacy, the Pharmacists Society of the State of New York, the Garden State Pharmacy Owners, and the National Community Pharmacist Association at its Annual Convention and Trade Show.
-Mr. Schiffer is the recipient of the 2013 Bowl of Hygeia Award in New York, in recognition of his outstanding civic leadership as a pharmacist and has received awards from the National Community Pharmacists Association for his efforts on behalf of community pharmacy.
+Since 1987, Jim has served and continues to serve as an Adjunct Professor of Pharmacy Administration at Long Island University’s Arnold & Marie Schwartz College of Pharmacy and Health Sciences.
+He regularly presents pharmacy continuing education programs through the Arnold & Marie Schwartz College of Pharmacy, the Pharmacists Society of the State of New York, New York City Pharmacists Society and the National Community Pharmacists Association.

 Carlos Aquino